Jollerprutt/proxmox-node/README.md

 In all build types always use the ZFS disk format.

-Within these instructions we refer to SCSi and SATA controller devices designated disk names such as sda,sdb,sdc and so on, a generic linux naming convention, as `sdx` only.
+Within these instructions we refer to SCSi and SATA controller devices designated disk names such as sda, sdb, sdc and so on, a generic linux naming convention, as `sdx` only.
 Ideally sda (and sdb in respect to Build Type A) should be your Proxmox OS SSD devices.

 But Proxmox VE OS SSDs devices in some hardware builds may not be sda because the drive is not installed on a SCSi and SATA controller.
 For example, NVMe drives show as /dev/nvme0(n1..).